Academic Authors: Muskan Panjwani, Alina Yakunina

 Answer: There are a total of pages in the two books.

-During the tour, Sonia took 128 photos.
-And Garima took 37 photos more.
+During their school trip to the zoo, Sonia took 128 photos.
+Garima took 37 more photos than Sonia.
 How many photos did Garima take?

 Answer: